Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 expand country default locations add country maps

+try and filter out bookmakers, if I can integrate keyword

 TESTING - hardcoded the Google Place keywords to determine they were correctly displaying by searching and checking that the returns represented the type used